DickyAdi/llama-router/README.md

 # llama-router
 llama-cpp model router

+## Docker build
 Docker image is ready to built.
 Follow the step below to build the image:
 1. Clone the repo with `git clone https://github.com/DickyAdi/llama-router.git`
 2. Go to /app with `cd app/`
-3. Run docker build `docker build -t llama.router:latest .`
+3. Run docker build `docker build -t llama-router:latest .`
+4. Wait for the process to finish and then go ahead check your docker image by doing `docker image ls`

+## Pull image
+You could also pull the latest image by running this command below `docker pull ghcr.io/dickyadi/llama-router:dev`

+## Docker run
+The router has multiple start option which are on-demand load or pre-start load
+- On-demand load
+Each model server will only be loaded when there's a request that needs that model.
+After several idle time, the server will be shutdown to reduce memory usages.
+Suits best if resource are constrained
+- Pre-start load
+All detected model will be loaded once the application start, with this load approach it will significantly cut model loading time when constantly switching the models.
+Suits best if require fast model switching, however beware of Out Of Memory (OOM)

+To use pre-start load, you could simply just provide `PRE_START="y"` in the docker run or compose.
+Look below

-4. After the build finish, run the image with this command below
+1. Run the image with this command below
     ```sh
     docker run -d --gpus all -p 8000:8000 \
     -v [your models folder]:/app/models \
-    -v [your config.yaml file]:/app/config.yaml
+    -v [your config.yaml file]:/app/config.yaml \
-    llama.router:latest
+    -e PRE_START="y" \
+    llama-router:latest #or ghcr.io/dickyadi/llama-router:dev depending on where you have the image
     ```
-5. You could test the model router via localhost:8000/docs (FastAPI swagger UI) or using your endpoint tester such as postman or similar
+2. You could test the model router via localhost:8000/docs (FastAPI swagger UI) or using your endpoint tester such as postman or similar

-### Notes
+## Notes

-#### Model directory path definition
+### Model directory path definition
 When defining the models path, ensure the path points to the root of the models directory.
 Take a look at the example below.

 ```